amd/quark-documentation/docs/onnx/user_guide_supported_optype_datatype.rst

 BFloat16.
 This customized Q/DQ was implemented by a custom operations library in quark.onnx using onnxruntime's custom operation C API.

-The custom operations library was developed based on Linux and does not currently support compilation on Windows.
-If you want to run the quantized model that has the custom Q/DQ on Windows, it is recommended to switch to WSL as a workaround.
+The custom operations library was developed based on Linux and Windows.

 To use this feature, the "quant_format" should be set to VitisQuantFormat.QDQ.
 You may have noticed that in both the recommended